GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 ==== Fundamentals of sound propagation

-#gaet[
-  Do we introduce propagation equations before talking about reverberation in general?

-  For me, the idea is:
-  + Sound propagation (in free-field)
-  + Sound propagation in a room -> reflections
-  + Concept of the RIR: modeling as a convolution filter
-  + TF representations
-    - FT, STFT
-    - Binaural cues
-      - Propagation with a multi-microphone setup (close field vs far field)
-      - ILD, IPD (magnitude/phase of the ratio)
-    -
-  + conv theorem not holding for STFT and why it still makes sense to use STFTs for this task

-  - Maybe we should mention HRTFs as we do binaural for robotics.
-    I would maybe get criticized for not mentioning it.
-    However, we should insist that we have neglected it in this work.
-  - Not sure in what order to put things though:\
-    -> Should multi-mic be handled before or after introducing RIR/reverb ?
-    Technically, we don't need multi-mic to introduce reverb...
-]

-#draft[
-  Explain that this section uses Laurent's lecture notes @girin_fundamentals_nodate

-  Other references to include:
-  - Book by Vincent, Gannot and Virtanen and @vincent_audio_2018 -> Cite along with the chapter (@vincent_audio_2018 - Chapter 3)
-  - Leglaive (on Speech Separation) @leglaive_multichannel_2016
-  Introduces the essential tools for reverberation
-  - Gustafsson et al. @gustafsson_source_2003: SSL in reverberant environments.
-  - Lauri Savioja et al. _Introduction to the Special Issue on Room Acoustic Modeling and Auralization_ @savioja_introduction_2019\
-    Only an introduction to a series of paper on room acoustic modeling.
-]

 Sound is a mechanical wave phenomenon.
 Sound waves propagate in various mediums, such as air, water, and solids.
 Naturally, sound is represented as a real-valued temporal signal $x(t)$.